In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Work On Strengthening Core Muscles Every Day

 (i) Low-Impact Cardiovascular Exercises: Start with normal or brisk walking.
 This will help improve blood flow to your spine and also stretch muscles.
-Your spine needs sufficient flow of blood, which will supply the necessary healing/nourishing nutrients and hydration to the components/structures in the lower back.
+Your spine needs a sufficient flow of blood, which will supply the necessary healing/nourishing nutrients and hydration to the components/structures in the lower back.

 [Read here for the Top Low-Impact Cardiovascular Exercises]